Published 07 May 2026

 - Ongoing maintenance

-A strong Wix developer should show more than attractive screenshots.
-Look for proof that they understand Wix-specific work and know how to deliver a complete website.
-Check for:
+A strong Wix specialist should show more than attractive screenshots.
+Look for proof of real Wix-specific experience and clear delivery standards.

 - Live Wix website examples